How To Build an Engaged Lead Pipeline with LinkedIn in 2021

 By opting to follow up with your existing leads first, you’ll be able to leverage your connection with them, build up your online persona, and stay true to your existing customer base.
 Most importantly, you’ll be able to uncover new ways to reach your target market.

 Publishing valuable content on LinkedIn is one of the most impressive features of the platform.
 The reach that you can have on their publishing platform is unprecedented, even if you’re unknown on other platforms.
-With the ability to have your content or article seen by thousands of people, LinkedIn is an impressive way to build your brand and become the thought leader in your industry.
+With the ability to have your post or article seen by thousands of people, LinkedIn is an impressive way to build your brand and become the thought leader in your industry.

 When publishing on LinkedIn, you can either post status updates, publish on LinkedIn Pulse, or publish your business blog.
 You could use LinkedIn Groups for content marketing, but we’ve not seen as many positive results as we’ve seen in the other options already mentioned.